-- Numeric: This option adds the numerical value into your permalink structure.
-The number is ID of the post from the row in the wp-posts table of your database.
+Numeric: This option adds the numerical value to your permalink structure.
+The number is the ID of the post from the row in the wp-posts table of your database.

 When you use WordPress without making any changes to the permalinks, the default style of the permalinks is, of course, the “Plain” version.